 Avista continues to offer programs delivered to residential customers through third-party contractors such as regional manufacturer buy-downs for small devices such as LEDs, lighting fixtures and showerheads.
-Avista is planning to continue offering regional manufacturer buy-downs in 2018.
-For natural gas in Washington, the Utility Cost Test (UCT) is applied.
+Avista is planning to continue offering regional manufacturer buy-downs in 2018 and will also look to introduce pilot programs to better engage residential customers.

+A measure-by-measure evaluation of the incremental contribution to the TRC test costeffectiveness of the portfolio is the primary guidance in reaching decisions regarding eligibility for measures.
+For natural gas, the UCT is also applied.
 In the event that a previously offered measure is no longer cost-effective, a transition plan is initiated to equitably treat customers who were in or about to commit to participating in the program.
-Typically a minimum 90-day notice is provided prior to the termination of the program.
+Typically a minimum 90-day notice is provided prior to the termination of a program.